elzbth-exe/docs/docs/start/underlay.en.md

 ## Create Pod

-You can create containers in the normal way, check whether the container IP is in the specified range and whether the container can interoperate with the physical network.
+You can create containers in the normal way, check whether the container IP is in the specified range and whether the container can be interoperated with the physical network.

-For fixed IP requirements, please refer to [Fixed Addresses](../guide/static-ip-mac.en.md)
+For fixed IP requirements, please refer to this guide: [Fixed Addresses](../guide/static-ip-mac.en.md)

 ## Logical Gateway